abhisek2004/abhisek2004/README.md

 <i>&nbsp;
 ✨ "Embrace every challenge with optimism, and let hope light the way!" ✨</i><br><br>

 👨‍🎓 I’m currently pursuing a **Bachelor of Technology** in **Computer Science** at **GIET University, Gunupur**.
 My journey in tech is fueled by a passion for mastering the **MERN Stack**, along with skills in **Java**, and **Data Structures & Algorithms**.

 🏫 My academic path began at **St. Xavier's Sr. Secondary School, Jajpur Road**, where I completed both my Intermediate and Matriculation.
 I thrive on setting ambitious goals and constantly seek opportunities for growth and innovation.

+🔥 &nbsp; With an impressive following of 1k+ on [Linkedin](https://www.linkedin.com/in/abhisekpanda2004/).

 💬 One of my key strengths is effective communication, which helps me collaborate seamlessly within teams.
 I am goal-oriented and strive for excellence, fostering a supportive environment for collective success.

 🎨 I have a passion for crafting immersive user experiences through **frontend development**.
 Embracing challenges is part of my journey, and I’m eager to contribute my skills to impactful projects.

 🚀 I’m on the lookout for opportunities where I can bring my determination and commitment to teamwork, with aspirations to make meaningful contributions in the world of web development.
-My dream companies include **Microsoft**, **Samsung**, and **TCS**.
+My dream companies include **Microsoft**/ **Samsung**/ **TCS**.

 <details>
   <summary>🏆 Certificates</summary>